bit-broker/website/content/en/docs/consumer/_index.md

 #### Rate and Quota Limits

 All Consumer API calls happen within the context of a [data sharing policy](/docs/concepts/policy/).
 Amongst other things, policy defines a _rate and quota limit_ on calls you can make with the Consumer API.
-These should have been communicated to you by the coordinator user who gave you your consumer access key.
+These should have been communicated to you by the coordinator user who gave you your consumer authorization token.

 * Rate - the maximum calls-per-second that you are allowed to make (e.g. 250)
 * Quota - the total calls you can make in a given period (e.g. 86,400 per day)